Performance Management

 Effective performance reviews provide feedback that workers can apply to their behaviors.
 But writing high-impact performance reviews can be challenging, especially for first-time managers or those struggling to meet their own deadlines and goals.

-“What happens — especially if you have many performance reviews to write — is they become either generic,” Caitlin says, “or there’s not much intentional, valid, or really good feedback included.”
-So how can you deliver feedback that’s fair and drives change?
+The scale of the problem is measurable.
+When managers are stretched, reviews default to generic language that employees immediately recognize as low-effort — which erodes trust rather than building it.
+"What happens — especially if you have many performance reviews to write — is they become either generic," says Caitlin Collins, organizational psychologist and Betterworks Program Strategy Director, "or there's not much intentional, valid, or really good feedback included."
+So how can you deliver feedback that's fair and drives change?

-“Give yourself some space to be able to write a thorough review for each person so that it’s something that’s meaningful and future-focused, ensuring there is a clear plan of action for the coming year,” Caitlin says.
+“Give yourself some space to be able to write a thorough review for each person so that it's something that's meaningful and future-focused, ensuring there is a clear plan of action for the coming year,” Caitlin says.
 “Spend time gathering information.”
-You can do this by digging into your task management software or a tool like Betterworks’ Intelligent Performance Management software.
+You can do this by reviewing goal progress records, check-in notes, and continuous feedback signals in a platform like Betterworks, which is designed to surface a continuous record of each employee's contributions so managers aren't reconstructing a year from memory at review time.

 To ease the end-of-the-year performance appraisal process, provide ongoing feedback throughout the year to address strengths and areas of improvement.
 Compiling content over time helps you be more thoughtful about what you include in the performance review — and it minimizes the chance of recency bias.
 Better yet, consider moving to a quarterly review process, which is a lighter lift for all involved and allows employees to apply feedback sooner rather than waiting an entire year or even six months.